Skip to Content

 Dependent Species: Pococera baptisiella, Sitochroa dasconalis, weevils

-Wildlife Value: Bobwhite Quail, Songbirds, Wood Warblers
+Wildlife Value: Bobwhite Quail, Hummingbirds, Songbirds, Wood Warblers

 Deer Resistance: Moderate